 - In the Japanese version, if Mario has lost health and there is a cutscene, then when the HUD reappears, the sound of the life meter depleting is used even though no additional health was obviously lost.
 The international versions have the life meter reappearing in silence.

-- When a nozzle box respawns in the Japanese version, it uses the same sound effect as a wooden barrel respawing.
-In the international versions, the nozzle boxes have a unique sound effect when they respawn.
+- When a Nozzle box respawns in the Japanese version, it uses the same sound effect as a wooden barrel respawing.
+In the international versions, the Nozzle boxes have a unique sound effect when they respawn.

-- There are some some audio delays in the Japanese version (such as when Shadow Mario appears in Delfino Plaza) that were fixed in the international versions.
+- There are some audio delays in the Japanese version (such as when Shadow Mario appears in Delfino Plaza) that were fixed in the international versions.

 During the arrival cutscene, Mario and Toadsworth are seen speaking in the background while Peach is in focus.
 As Peach spots Shadow Mario, the Japanese version has low-volume dialogue between them.
-In a bit of self-referential humor, Mario states "Looks like Mario's gonna have to find a job," to which Toadsworth asks "Trying to start a new career?" right before his line about the princess's well-being.
+In a bit of self-referential humor, Mario states "Looks like Mario's gonna have to find a job.", to which Toadsworth asks "Trying to start a new career?" right before his line about the Princess' well-being.
 This banter is not subtitled, and it was mysteriously removed from international versions in spite of it being in clear English.

 In the international versions of the court cutscene, the prosecutor and the judge use "Isle Delfino" consistently.
-However, in the Japanese video, while the judge remains using "Isle Delfino", the prosecutor uses an alternate take where he instead creates a third variant of the island's name: "Delfino Isle".
+In the Japanese video, while the judge continues using "Isle Delfino", the prosecutor uses an alternate take where he instead creates a third variant of the island's name: "Delfino Isle".

 Several level names were changed for the English-speaking audience.
-Note that Mare is the name for Noki, and Monte is the name for Pianta.
+Note that Mare is the name for Noki, and Monte is the name for Pianta (although the water bottles, which spell out "Monte Drink", were left unlocalized).
 Additionally, stories are called episodes and "My score" was reduced to "Score" in the international releases.